-I used to take Justice to the park, the beach, and the trails on a long line.
+I used to take my old dog Justice to the park, the beach, and the trails on a long line.
 Remember, if you can prevent your dog from being able to ignore your call to come by using the line to reel him in, you can avoid it from becoming a bad habit in the first place.

 The last tier of off leash dog training is the electronic collar, or e-collar.
-I love my dog to pieces, and would never use anything to train her that I thought might harm her.
+I love my dog to pieces, and would never use anything to train him that I thought might harm him.
 Used correctly, an electronic training collar is safe, humane, and effective.
 As is the case with any training tool, I don't recommend anyone use this type of collar without getting some hands-on training with a certified professional trainer.

 So what is an e-collar used for, exactly?
 I call it an "invisible

 leash".
 It give my dog the freedom to be without a leash while still